iTwin/iTwinUI/.changeset/gold-wasps-invite.md

 '@itwin/itwinui-react': patch
 ---

-Fixed a styling bug where Table was showing sort icon after closing a filter popover.
+Fixed a bug where Table was sometimes trigger sort after closing a filter popover.